Formatted text

 Minimally formatted text: I'm okay James, how about yourself?

 The default settings in the data pack provide good results in most cases.
 For more precise control, you may specify a formatting scheme and/or option as a recognition parameter.
-See Formatting.
+See RecognitionParameters > Formatting.

 Formatting scheme